-- 1 Reassure the child who is reporting bullying incident. - 2 Listen to all complaints made by children about the behaviour of others and take them seriously. - 3 Inform DHT / HT. - 4 HT/ DHT investigate listen to both sides and gather evidence from witnesses for both parties if required. - 5 Record clearly and objectively. - 6 HT sets up incident log in Behaviour Log and ALL incidents between identified pupils MUST be passed to HT. - 7 Sanctions applied if necessary. - 8 Referrals made if necessary. - 9 Set up system with the victim so that they have a safe and comfortable way to inform staff of any further incidents. - 10 HT / DHT review periodically and determine if case is live or closed.
+1 Reassure the child who is reporting bullying incident.

+2 Listen to all complaints made by children about the behaviour of others and take them seriously.
+3 Inform DHT / HT.

+4 HT/ DHT investigate - listen to both sides and gather evidence from witnesses for both parties if required.
+5 Record clearly and objectively.

+6 HT sets up incident log in Behaviour Log and ALL incidents between identified pupils MUST be passed to HT.

+7 Sanctions applied if necessary.

+- 8 Referrals made if necessary. - 9 Parents involved if necessary.

+10 Set up system with the victim so that they have a safe and comfortable way to inform staff of any further incidents.

+11 HT / DHT review periodically and determine if case is live or closed.
+Keep in contact with parents as required.